elgopher/logstore/README.md

 # What is it?

-Go library for writing and reading application logs, which can be used as an:
+Go library for writing and reading append-only application logs, which can be used as an:

 * event store
 * commit log